michaelforrest/michaelforrest.github.com/_posts/2013-09-11-live-dj-concept.md

+Here is some footage of my own Live DJ skills...

+{% youtube -d2Zbowo3aU %}

 ### What happened?
 I needed a lot of artwork and didn't really like the style I was creating myself.
 I got quite impatient with After Effects and started wishing I had a more powerful computer.